Keygen CLI

 mv ./keygen_darwin_arm64 /usr/local/bin/keygen

-Finally, confirm it's installed by running the following.
+Finally, confirm it's installed by running the following:

 keygen --help